A Spatio-Temporal Dirichlet Process Mixture Model on Linear Networks for Crime Data: Application

 \subsection{Crime hotspots}

 Figure~\ref{fig:detected_cc_off} shows detected cluster centers and their offspring for each crime type, analyzed quarterly over the two-year period.
-Robbery cluster centers were more frequently detected in Q2 of 2018 and Q3 of 2019, while theft clusters were more commonly detected in Q3 of 2018.
+Robbery cluster centers were more frequently detected in Q2 of 2018 and Q3 of 2019, while theft clusters were more commonly detected in Q3 of 2019.
 These findings align with prior research on seasonal variations in crime levels \citep{cohn1990, farrell1994, mcdowall2011}.
 Numerous studies have demonstrated that both violent and property and personal crimes tend to peak during the summer or fall months \citep{deckard2023, haberman2018, hipp2004, kim2022}.
 This pattern is likely attributable to shifts in individuals’ routine activities, such as vacation and outdoor events, which increase the likelihood of convergence between potential offenders and suitable victims in the absence of effective guardianship \citep{cohen1979}.
 Additional evidence supporting this argument is the peak in tourist numbers in Valencia between May and October (Q2 and Q3) in both 2018 and 2019 \citep{ine2025}.

 Figure~\ref{fig:post_mean_dens} represents the posterior mean of the density on the linear network, calculated by our model \eqref{full_likelihood}, with the estimated range parameter plugged in.
-This figure shows robbery highlighted in yellow in the upper area in Q2 of 2018 and in the bottom area in Q3 of 2019.
-For theft, the number of detected cluster centers is smaller than that for robbery, with a denser concentration in Q3 of 2018.
-Interestingly, the patterns of robbery and theft exhibit similarities in Q3 of 2018.
+We observe that areas with higher observed counts correspond well to regions of higher posterior means, indicating a good model fit.
+This figure shows robbery highlighted in yellow in the upper area in Q2 of 2018 and the bottom area in Q3 of both years.
+For theft, the number of detected cluster centers is smaller than that for robbery, with a denser concentration in Q3 of both years.
+Interestingly, the patterns of robbery and theft exhibit similarities in the right side in Q2 and Q3 of 2019.
 For both crime types, hotspots appear to be shifting from one quarter to the next.
 This observation supports the literature indicating that hotspots exhibit short-term stability, typically lasting only a few months \citep{deckard2023, groff2015}.
 Consequently, focusing police and social service resources in crime hotspots for brief periods may be effective in achieving notable reductions in crime \citep{weisburd2018}.

-Figure~\ref{fig:scatterandpcf}a shows scatter plots of the estimated and observed proportions, \(\hat{p}_{g}^t\) and \(p_{g}^o\).
-The points are scattered around the straight one-to-one line for both crime types, indicating that our model effectively captures the spatio-temporal densities of points on a linear network.